Skip to content

 B.E.
 Architectural Engineering, Kyung Hee University, Korea (1998)

-Dissertation: A Framework for Developing New Visualization Schemes for Construction Project Performance Monitoring
+Dissertation: A Framework for Developing New Visualization Schemes for Construction Project Performance Monitoring.
+Chair: Eddy Rojas.

 Currently: Professor, Construction Management, School of Engineering, Science, & Technology, Central Connecticut State University